fedarko/pyfastg/README.md

 ## Note about the graph topology

-Version 1.00 of the [FASTG spec](http://fastg.sourceforge.net/FASTG_Spec_v1.00.pdf) contains the following sentence (in section 6, page 7):
+The FASTG spec contains the following sentence (in section 6, page 7):

 > Note also that strictly speaking, [the structure described in a FASTG file] is not a graph at all, as we have not specified a notion of vertex.
 However in many cases one can without ambiguity define vertices and thereby associate a _bona fide_ digraph, and we do so frequently in this document to illustrate concepts.